Unbiunio/DS-MARKET-TFM/README.md

 ![Alt text](utils/product_analysis.png)
 <br><br>
 In this table we can see top 20 of best income products.
-Some of them arrived later than others
+Some of them arrived later than others.
+The slicers help us to navigate throgh data

 ## Sprint 2: Clustering